-Have you ever stood behind someone at a store or a gas station and they are paying for a package of gum using a piece of plastic?
+Have you ever stood behind someone at a store, or a gas station and they are paying for a package of gum using a piece of plastic?
 I occasionally see this and kind of scratch my head, it is almost as bad as seeing someone writing a check at the supermarket.
 Earth to person, nobody does that anymore, well at least the supermarket thing.
 As much as it annoys me it is really bad for the merchant in both cases.
-The use of Credit and Debit today in Business to Consumer situations is universal.
+The use of credit and debit today in Business to Consumer (B2C) situations is universal.
 It is hard to think of a place that does not accept some sort of plastic in the B2C world.
-From Quick Service Restaurants to your Taxes, you can make a payment on Debit or Credit Card.
+From Quick Service Restaurants (QSR) to your taxes, you can make a payment on a debit or credit card.
 And even if the establishment does not take credit or debit, you can make a payment via a third-party provider like Plastiq, assuming you are willing to pay a fee.
 For point junkies and those people who choose to go cashless, a flick of the wrist and you can get what you want when you want it with plastic.

 To illustrate my point, I have taken two extreme examples.
 The first looks at the credit and debit cost on a $1.50 transaction using Visa Interchange Costs and the second example uses a $100 average ticket using Mastercard’s Interchange rates.

-As can be seen when the average ticket is low, the per transaction cost has a dramatic effect on All in Cost.
-A $1.50 ticket that can be on a small ticket Interchange rate, cost upwards of 12% to accept with Credit, and this is with Pass Through style rates and with a mere .10 cents for the processor.
-On Debit that rate on a $1.50 pack of chewing gum rises to 17% for Regulated Debit.
-Now in fairness the rates do come down considerably when the average ticket increases.
+As can be seen, when the average ticket is low, the per transaction cost has a dramatic effect on All in Cost.
+A $1.50 ticket that can be on a small ticket Interchange rate, costs upwards of 12% to accept with credit, and this is with Pass Through style rates and with a mere .10 cents for the processor.
+On debit, that rate on a $1.50 pack of chewing gum rises to 17% for Regulated Debit.
+Now in fairness, the rates do come down considerably when the average ticket increases.
 In the next scenario, we chose $100 to illustrate the point.
-Base Interchange on Credit sinks to 1.82% and 1.37% for debit where the per transaction cost has less of an effect.
+Base Interchange on credit sinks to 1.82% and 1.37% for debit where the per transaction cost has less of an effect.

 It would be rare to find a merchant that has an effective average ticket of $1.50.
 Sure, there are cases where cardholders do spend $1.50 or even less and this costs the merchant dearly, but they are not the majority of transactions.
 Therefore, the associations have in place rules making the minimum purchase $10 for the use of a credit or a debit card, to give the merchants a chance.
 The simple rule of thumb is the higher the average ticket the lower the net effective cost and the lower the average ticket the higher the Interchange cost.
 This is why Interchange can be attractive in the B2B space as a cost-effective collection tool where transactions tend to be higher and rates lower.